Feyerabend/cc/ch07/addition/signals/README.md

 *Spatial signals* vary across position rather than (or in addition to) time.
-A digital photograph is a two-dimensional spatial signal: each pixel encodes light intensity (and colour) at a particular `(x, y)` location.
+A digital photograph is a two-dimensional spatial signal: each pixel encodes light intensity (and colour) at a particular
+$(x, y)$ location.
 A seismic survey maps reflected sound energy across a field of sensors buried in the ground.

 *Continuous signals* are defined at every instant, with no gaps.
-Mathematically we write $x(t)$ to mean the signal value at time t, where t is a real number.
+Mathematically we write $x(t)$ to mean the signal value at time $t$, where $t$ is a real number.
 Physical signals--sound, light, temperature--are continuous.

 *Discrete signals* are defined only at specific, regularly spaced instants.
 We write $x[n]$